next-gs/scaffolder-website/content/markup/getting-started.markdown

 documents should begin with triple dashes ('---').
 Each entry in the scaffold list also starts with a dash ('-').
 The 'sequence' tag specifies the first entry in the scaffold is a sequence.
-The 'source' tag identifies the name of the sequence which matches the fasta header of the first sequence in the fasta file.
+The 'source' tag identifies the name of the sequence to use.
+The source tag should match the first space delitimited word in the corresponding sequence fasta header.

 The sequence for this scaffold is produced by running the scaffolder sequence command with the locations of these two files.